thejsway/thejsway/manuscript/chapter21.md

 ![Execution result](images/chapter21-03.png)

-These mathods can also handle JSON arrays.
+These methods can also handle JSON arrays.

 ```js
 // Define an array containing two objects